Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Abortion is illegal in Missouri unless there is a medical emergency.
-But, in November 2024, voters approved a measure giving women a constitutional right to have an abortion up to the point of viability (24 weeks).
-This state constitutional amendment will likely lead to significant changes in Missouri's abortion laws.
+Abortion was previously illegal in Missouri unless there was a medical emergency.
+But, in November 2024, voters approved a measure giving women a constitutional right to have an abortion up to the point of viability (typically around 23-24 weeks but determined by medical judgment), commonly referred to as "Amendment 3."
+As a result, Missouri now recognizes an enforceable constitutional right to abortion up to viability.

 In June 2022, the Supreme Court heard Dobbs v.
 Jackson Women’s Health Organization.
 The U.S. Supreme Court justices essentially overruled Roe v.
 Wade, holding that the power to regulate abortion and reproductive rights would return to the states.